 10. Dinner at Alain Ducasse at The Hotel de Paris

 For lovers of gastronomy, Monaco’s restaurants have been awarded no less than 8 Michelin Stars!
 From the exquisite Japanese cuisine at Yoshi to the fabulous creations of Chef Marcel Ravin at The Blue Bay, there is no shortage of fabulous places to dine in Monaco.
 But the one place that draws food lovers the most is Alain Ducasse at the Hotel de Paris, formerly called Le Louis XV.
-With 3 Michelin Stars, this lavish temple to gastronomy is truly of the finest restaurants on the planet and a dining experience you will remember for ever.
+With 3 Michelin Stars, this lavish temple to gastronomy is truly one of the finest restaurants on the planet and a dining experience you will remember for ever.